 I usually only drink Mai Tais in two places; Hawaii and Peabody Massachusetts.
-Okay, I know the second place is downright weird, but stick with me.
+I know the second place is downright weird but stick with me.
 When we are visiting Lenny’s family in Boston, his parents love going to Su Chang’s for Chinese food.
-Everyone has a Mai Tai, it is just a thing.
+Everyone has a Mai Tai, it is a thing.
 I like their dark version as it has more flavor and seems to have less sugar, though I am sure rest of that cocktail is a mix.

 These days when visiting Hawaii or even a local Tiki bar, it is tough to find a Mai Tai that isn’t made with a mix.
 I still remember the first one I had with fond memories.
-I the opportunity to stay at the Halekulani many moons ago, and upon arrival they greeted us with a lei as well as an ice cold Mai Tai.
+I had the opportunity to stay at the Halekulani many moons ago, and upon arrival, they greeted us with a lei as well as an ice cold Mai Tai.
 What I remember most is how it smelled, slightly sweet but slightly caramelized.
-The first sip I tasted real fruit juice, the kind you only got when you squeezed it at home.
+The first sip I tasted was real fruit juice, the kind you only got when you squeezed it at home.
 As well, the rum tasted spicy and warm.
 A was definitely hooked and enjoyed many during that trip.

 We have been enjoying “warm weather” cocktails the past few weeks and have been trying to find a signature one to serve when entertaining this summer.
-So far we are really enjoying rum based cocktails as well as gin.
+So far we are really enjoying rum-based cocktails as well as gin.
 Both alcohols can be light, flavorful and exciting.

 My recipe for a Mai Tai uses the same approach; fresh ingredients as well as high-quality alcohol.
 There are two secret ingredients as well, passion fruit and Amaro di Angostura, which I use as a floater.
 The recipe is simple, add ingredients in layers over crushed ice, after a few moments, you will smell the sweetness of the Islands.
-Just before serving add the floater and then enjoy!
+Right before serving, add the floater and then enjoy!